webpack/webpack.js.org/src/content/configuration/configuration-languages.md

 );
 ```

-W> If you are using babel elsewhere and have `modules` set to `false`, you will have to either maintain two separate `.babelrc` files or use `const jsxobj = require('jsxobj');` and `module.exports` instead of the new `import` and `export` syntax.
+W> If you are using Babel elsewhere and have `modules` set to `false`, you will have to either maintain two separate `.babelrc` files or use `const jsxobj = require('jsxobj');` and `module.exports` instead of the new `import` and `export` syntax.
 This is because while Node does support many new ES6 features, they don't yet support ES6 module syntax.